matrix-org/synapse/docs/systemd-with-workers/README.md

 ## Set up

 1. Adjust synapse configuration files as above.
-1. Copy the `*.service` and `*.target` files in [system](https://github.com/matrix-org/synapse/tree/develop/docs/systemd-with-workers/system/) to `/etc/systemd/system`.
-1. Run `systemctl daemon-reload` to tell systemd to load the new unit files.
-1. Run `systemctl enable matrix-synapse.service`.
-This will configure the synapse master process to be started as part of the `matrix-synapse.target` target.
 1. For each worker process to be enabled, run `systemctl enable matrix-synapse-worker@<worker_name>.service`.
 For each `<worker_name>`, there should be a corresponding configuration file.
 `/etc/matrix-synapse/workers/<worker_name>.yaml`.
 1. Start all the synapse processes with `systemctl start matrix-synapse.target`.
-1. Tell systemd to start synapse on boot with `systemctl enable matrix-synapse.target`.

 ## Usage